brian-j-smith/Mamba.jl/doc/samplers/amm.rst

 .. function:: AMM(params::Vector{Symbol}, Sigma::Matrix{T<:Real}; \
 				adapt::Symbol=:all)

-	Construct an ``Sampler`` object for adaptive mixture Metropolis sampling.
+	Construct a ``Sampler`` object for adaptive mixture Metropolis sampling.
 Parameters are assumed to be continuous, but may be constrained or unconstrained.

 	**Arguments**